shaham-noorani/EarlyDays/content/posts/what-life-has-to-offer.md

 # What I Want

 I read in a book once that you should always speak in terms of the other person's interests, so writing about myself here is directly opposite of that.
 But I hope that by reading this next section, you might reassess your life just a little bit.

+These days, I spend a lot of time thinking about what I want in life.
+I've always known that I wanted to settle down and have kids, but what about until then?

+I've been extremely lucky in two specific ways.
+The first would be in terms of meeting the woman of my dreams.
+She makes me so immensely happy by just being around her and I would never be the man I am today if it wasn't for her.
+The second is in the people that I've found around myself.
+I recently joined a student organization on campus, and some of the conversations I've had with the people in it have been just amazing.

+Finally, I always think back to my time as a summer camp counselor or my part-time job as a coding instructor for children, or my work at a charity software company.
+When I do, I'm, without fail, always rushed with such a sense of fulfillment and purpose.
+Nothing in my life has been more satisfying than the work I've done for betterment of others.